TimiMakkonen/TreeContainer/README.md

 ### Fixes and features left to consider/implement:

 * Finish BinaryTree.
+	* methods using initializer_list or inputIterator range
-* Add more to BlueprintTree if it makes sense.
+* Add more to BlueprintTree if it makes sense (or consider removing it completely).
 * Add Multitree(tree with multiple children).
 * Add BST(Binary Search Tree).
 * Add FamilyTree(tree with 2 parents per node).